-The Sub-Fund may also invest in financial derivative instruments for hedging and/or increasing exposure and/or efficient portfolio management purposes as well as in deposits at sight, money market funds, money market instruments and other deposits on an ancillary basis for liquidity purposes.
+The Sub-Fund may also invest in financial derivative instruments for hedging, arbitrage and/or increasing exposure and/or efficient portfolio management purposes as well as in deposits at sight, money market funds, money market instruments and other deposits on an ancillary basis for liquidity purposes.

-There are no specific environmental or social safeguards linked to the use of derivatives and other assets included under "#2 Other".
+There are no specific environmental or social safeguards linked to the use of financial derivative instruments and other assets included under #02 Other.